OSGeo/PROJ/docs/source/install.rst

     Default is OFF for shared library builds (BUILD_SHARED_LIBS=ON), and ON for static library builds (BUILD_SHARED_LIBS=OFF).
-    When ON, :file:`proj.db` will be embedded into the PROJ library.
+    When ON, :file:`proj.db` and :file:`proj.ini` will be embedded into the PROJ library.

 .. option:: USE_ONLY_EMBEDDED_RESOURCE_FILES=ON/OFF

     .. versionadded:: 9.6

-    Even if EMBED_RESOURCE_FILES=ON, by default PROJ will still try to locate :file:`proj.db` on the file system, and fallback to the embedded version if not found.
-By setting USE_ONLY_EMBEDDED_RESOURCE_FILES=ON, no attempt at locating :file:`proj.db` on the file system is made.
+    Even if EMBED_RESOURCE_FILES=ON, by default PROJ will still try to locate :file:`proj.db` and :file:`proj.ini` on the file system, and fallback to the embedded version if not found.
+    By setting USE_ONLY_EMBEDDED_RESOURCE_FILES=ON, no attempt at locating those files on the file system is made.
 Default is OFF.
     Users will also typically want to set EMBED_PROJ_DATA_PATH=OFF if setting USE_ONLY_EMBEDDED_RESOURCE_FILES=OFF.